 (Pocket-lint) - When Apple came up with the updated Apple TV, it pitched it as a hub for everything in your living room.
 Whether it was movies, games, Netflix, BBC iPlayer or smart home control, you could do it all from this simple little rounded square plastic box.

-Over the past few years, it's a concept that's been steadily upgraded and evolved, to the point where it now has 4K HDR content, and - with the launch of Apple Arcade - you can even game using a proper game controller from PlayStation or Xbox.
+While the hardware itself hasn't had an update for a couple of years - as Apple has worked with third party TV makers to add its services to smart televisions - it's a concept that's been steadily upgraded and evolved, to the point where it now has 4K HDR content, and - with the launch of Apple Arcade - you can even game using a proper game controller from PlayStation or Xbox.

 Despite being really simple to use, there's still plenty to discover in Apple's living room set top box.
 Whether it's finding out where those live wallpapers were filmed, organising and deleting apps or just enabling dark mode.
 You can find it in this list.